-My Strong Home.com Your Child's Changing Needs Day Seventeen
+My Strong Home.com Your Child's Changing Needs

-Name Age
+Name Age Date Date

-their particular personality and v tly changing and meeting various various various stages of development.
-Wen.
-As you evaluate, here are son Te should periodically assess the
+Our children are constantly changing and meeting various challenges that coincide with their particular personality and various stages of development.
+We should periodically assess the key issues for each of our children.
+As you evaluate, here are some points to keep in mind that will help you to isolate current needs:

 Mood Swings School Pressures Home Pressures

 Physical Changes Bad Habits Good Habits

 Character Strengths Character Weaknesses Physical Problems

-Friendships Current Social Experience es .
+Friendships

-Attitudes around the Home
+Attitudes around the Home Attitudes about things outsid de the home

 Current Interests Relationship with Mom

 Relationship with Dad

 Current Successes and Joys:

 Current Problems and Impasses:

-Our Strategies to meet our child s current needs:
+Our Strategies to meet our child's current needs: